Uttering Forged Instruments and Forgery

 Forgery is also a crime of dishonesty and can have negative immigration consequences on individuals who are seeking legal residence in the United States.

 If you or someone you know has been charged with a forgery offense, let the lawyers at The Wright Law Group, P.C. help you.
 Our attorneys have more than 25 years of combined criminal defense experience.
 Let us help you.
-Call us at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.